santhosh250101/react/Notes.md

 # know abt cdn
 # bundler -------
-vite, web pack,parcel are bundlers minify, optimize, bundle,remove console logs these all are can be done by bundlers
+vite, web pack,parcel are bundlers minify, optimize, bundle,remove console logs(on configuration) these all are can be done by bundlers

 create react app uses web pack here we use parcel.